COVID-19 advice for volunteers

 - It has been confirmed by the NHS and FDA that "the risk of catching the virus that causes COVID-19 from a package that has been moved, traveled, and exposed to different conditions and temperature is very low."

-How do I distribute food whilst maintaining social distance?
+How do I distribute food safely?

-You MUST use no-contact pickups to leave food outside in a safe space for someone to collect:
+We recommend using 'no-contact' pickups to leave food outside in a safe space for someone to collect:

 - You will need to leave a collection box with a lid outside your door.
 This box must be within sight of your home